Veradics/Veradics/README.md

 ## Hey there! 👋
-I'm Svetlana Vakhrusheva, data analyst who loves ML.
-Recently moved to Israel.
-Now I'm working at **Topface Media** and studying on the **Yandex Practicum** course.
-I'm interested in applying the data-driven approach and growing my professional network!
+I'm Svetlana Vakhrusheva, a data analyst passionate about machine learning.
+Recently moved to Israel and currently a student in the Y-data program.
+I'm dedicated to applying a data-driven approach and expanding my professional network.
+Open to collaborations and discussions!

 ### Connect with me:
 <div id="socials" align="left">